 University of Rochester Medical Center

 As a community, the University of Rochester is defined by a deep commitment to Meliora - Ever Better.
 Embedded in that ideal are the values we share: equity, leadership, integrity, openness, respect, and accountability.
 Together, we will set the highest standards for how we treat each other to ensure our community is welcoming to all and is a place where all can thrive.
-Job Location (Full Address): 601 Elmwood Ave, Rochester, New York, United States of America, 14642 Opening: Worker Subtype: Regular Time Type: Full time Scheduled Weekly Hours: 40 Department: 400048 Medicine M&D-Infect Dis Unit Work Shift: UR - Day (United States of America) Range: UR URCI 214 H Compensation Range: $35.35 - $45.96 The referenced pay range represents the minimum and maximum compensation for this job.
+Job Location (Full Address): 601 Elmwood Ave, Rochester, New York, United States of America, 14642 Opening: Worker Subtype: Regular Time Type: Time as Reported / Per Diem Scheduled Weekly Hours: As Scheduled Department: 500099 Acute Care Coordinators Work Shift: UR - Day (United States of America) Range: UR URCE 214 H Compensation Range: $36.87 - $49.77 The referenced pay range represents the minimum and maximum compensation for this job.
 Individual annual salaries/hourly rates will be set within the job's compensation range, and will be determined by considering factors including, but not limited to, market data, education, experience, qualifications, expertise of the individual, and internal equity considerations.
-Responsibilities: GENERAL PURPOSE: Under the direction of leadership, is accountable for provision of competent direct patient care based on established standards.
-Contributes to unit activities and supports enhancement of the care delivery system at the unit level.
-Supports peers in the delivery of patient care services and assumes an expanded role which may include charge nurse, preceptor, and committee member responsibilities.
-ESSENTIAL FUNCTIONS - Performs and documents patient care, medication administration, care plans, and patient education in a competent and efficient manner, following all policies and procedures.
-Identifies patient problems and collaborates in developing a plan of care based on existing standards and long-term goals.
-Implements age-specific, culturally, and spiritually competent nursing interventions to address patient/family needs and response to procedures, therapies, and medications.
-Evaluates basic and complex patient/family response to procedures, therapies, and medications, identifying concerns/issues and revising plan of care based on patient and/or family response.
-Recognizes changes in patient status and responds effectively.
-Communicates change in patient status to appropriate members of the care team. - Maintains positive relationships with all members of the healthcare team.
-Resolves conflict positively and in a timely manner, working directly with co-workers to address issues.
-Treats patients, family, and staff with kindness, courtesy, and respect for diverse view points and cultures.
-Communicates effectively in written, verbal, and non-verbal interactions with healthcare members, patients, and families.
-Demonstrates flexibility in scheduling and assignments to meet patient and unit goals. - Engages in continuous learning.
-Demonstrates responsibility for learning to improve self and performance, including progress toward achievement of annual goals.
-Accepts and acts on constructive feedback from leadership, peers, and colleagues in a positive manner.
-Identifies and implements educational opportunities for staff. - Reviews and evaluates evidence from literature and best practice standards for application to patient and unit needs.
-Assists with collection of data to support unit performance improvement activities. - Other duties as assigned.
-MINIMUM EDUCATION & EXPERIENCE - Associate's degree in Nursing and 6 months experience as a Registered Nurse working in an Acute Care Setting required - Bachelor's degree in Nursing and preferred - Or equivalent combination of education and experience KNOWLEDGE, SKILLS AND ABILITIES - Successful completion of orientation at the unit level required LICENSES AND CERTIFICATIONS - RN - Registered Nurse - State Licensure and/or Compact State Licensure NYS Licensure as a Registered Nurse upon hire required The University of Rochester is committed to fostering, cultivating, and preserving an inclusive and welcoming culture to advance the University’s Mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
+Responsibilities: The Acute Care Coordinator role is to serve as an adjunct to the multidisciplinary team.
+The Care Coordinator in partnership with unit staff (Nursing, Providers, Consulting Services, Social Work) and providers caring for the patient at discharge assists in facilitating a patient focused plan of care aimed at ensuring a safe transition from hospital to home for adult acute care patients.
+ESSENTIAL FUNCTIONS Identifies patient discharge needs Assists in implementing patient care strategies to close gaps in medical care upon discharge.
+Leads daily discharge rounds.
+Identifies resources for patient self-management planning and discharge.
+Assists in developing and implementing care plan for medically complex patients.
+Prepares patient for discharge by ordering home nursing services/IV medications/tube feedings and DME.
+Other duties as assigned MINIMUM EDUCATION & EXPERIENCE Associate of Applied Science in Nursing and a minimum of 5 years of professional nursing experience.
+BS/MS and acute care, community health care management and/or disease management, multidisciplinary team experience preferred or an equivalent combination of education and experience.
+Registered RN in New York State (preferred) Minimum of 5 years of professional nursing experience (required) KNOWLEDGE, SKILLS AND ABILITIES Computer skills, familiarity with electronic medical record The University of Rochester is committed to fostering, cultivating, and preserving an inclusive and welcoming culture to advance the University’s Mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
 In support of our values and those of our society, the University is committed to not discriminating on the basis of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion, creed, sex, sexual orientation, citizenship status, or any other characteristic protected by federal, state, or local law (Protected Characteristics).
 This commitment extends to non-discrimination in the administration of our policies, admissions, employment, access, and recruitment of candidates, for all persons consistent with our values and based on applicable law.

 University of Rochester Medical Center